VVelox/hugo-dusky-neon-potato/README.md

 * Inlined CSS for customizable colors via config.
 * Outrun inspired foreground colors on a dark background, by default.
 * Can turn of pagination.
+* The ability to enable sorting of tables for pages.

 Use short code for Image Zoom.